Renegades Take Game One of Doubleheader

 • Discuss this story on the South Atlantic League message board...

-- Cyclones Clobber Season-High Tying 13 Runs in Victory as Edwin Diaz Tosses Scoreless Frame - Brooklyn Cyclones

-- Blue Rocks Split Doubleheader on the Backs of a One-Hitter - Wilmington Blue Rocks
+- Blue Rocks Split Another Doubleheader with Hudson Valley - Wilmington Blue Rocks

-- Crawford Breaks Tie in 4-Run 7th; Claws Win 4-1 on Thursday - Jersey Shore BlueClaws

-- Drive Drop Third in a Row to Crawdads, Fall 9-4 Thursday Night - Greenville Drive

 - Renegades Take Game One of Doubleheader - Hudson Valley Renegades

+- Comeback Claws: Jersey Shore Scores Four in Eighth & Ninth in 8-6 Win Over Greensboro - Jersey Shore BlueClaws

-- Grasshoppers Drop 5-1 to the BlueClaws Thursday Evening - Greensboro Grasshoppers
+- Grasshoppers Drop Third Game in a Row to the BlueClaws, 8-6 - Greensboro Grasshoppers

+- Tilien Pushes On-Base Streak to 18 with Home Run as Cyclones Fall to IronBirds, 14-6, on Saturday Night - Brooklyn Cyclones

+- Oat Milkers Take Their Win with Sugar and 10 Runs - Rome Emperors

 - Renegades Game Notes - Hudson Valley Renegades